tmforum/DataModelDocumentation/docs/Product/PriceAlteration.md

 A JSON Schema corresponding to this data model can be found [here](https://github.com/tmforum-rand/schemas/blob/candidates/Product/PriceAlteration.schema.json).

-No Data Model yet

-## Schema Relationships

-### This schema is referenced in the following schemas:
+The Data model is defined as shown below:
+- `applicationDuration` : Duration during which the alteration applies on the order item price (for instance 2 months free of charge for the recurring charge)
+  - Optional
+- `description` : A narrative that explains in detail the semantics of this order item price alteration
+  - Optional
+- `name` : Name of the order item price alteration
+  - Optional
+- `priceType` : A category that describes the price such as recurring, one time and usage.
+  - Mandatory
+- `priority` : Priority level for applying this alteration among all the defined alterations on the order item price
+  - Optional
+- `recurringChargePeriod` : Could be month, week...
+  - Optional
+- `unitOfMeasure` : Could be minutes, GB...

--
+  - Optional

-### This schema references the following schemas directly:

--references

--domain

-### This schema references directly or indirectly by the following schemas:

--domain

--references

-## Examples

-Examples coming soon

 ## TMForum APIs that use this schema

-Taking into consideration the snapshot of 04/02/2020 03:41:06 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:
+Taking into consideration the snapshot of 04/02/2020 04:22:50 UTC the list of [TMForum Open APIs](https://www.tmforum.org/open-apis/) that uses this schemas is:

 Coming soon